Victoria was notified of one new case of COVID-19 yesterday.

 The Department also manages a number of exposure sites that it doesn’t publish online, particularly if these sites represent lower-risk exposures, if they have comprehensive record-keeping and contact tracing measures in place, or if they identify small, private locations.

 Exposure sites are regularly reviewed based on intelligence and evidence, following case interviews.

 Update: New South Wales travel permit zone

 The Chief Health Officer is assessing the public health risks of community transmission within NSW and has initially designated the NSW Local Government Areas of City of Sydney, Waverley and Woollahra as orange zones under Victoria’s travel permit system.

-Anyone arriving into Victoria from City of Sydney, Waverley and Woollahra LGAs must obtain an orange zone permit at , isolate and get tested upon arrival and stay isolated until they receive a negative result.
+Anyone arriving into Victoria from City of Sydney, Waverley and Woollahra LGAs must obtain an orange zone permit at Service , isolate and get tested upon arrival and stay isolated until they receive a negative result.